THE HONORS PROGRAM

 The Federal Supplemental Educational Opportunity Grant (FSEOG) is a grant that is available to students who demonstrate financial need.
 To apply for the FSEOG, a student must complete the Free Application for Federal Student Aid and request that the information be sent to Clayton State University.
 Federal Pell Grant recipients will be given priority for the FSEOG.

 The work-study program is a federal financial aid program that provides part-time jobs to students with financial need.
 Work-study positions are available in most on-campus offices.
 There are also mentor positions in local elementary schools.

 Since funds are earned, no repayment is necessary.
 To determine eligibility, students must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year.
-Additional information is available at http://adminservices.clayton.edu/financialaid.
+Contact the Scholarship/Work-Study Coordinator at 770-961-3730 for additional information.